hargoniX/bachelor/thesis/thesis.typ

 ```]

 On top of stubs, Kani provides another experimental feature called function contracts.
-The idea here is to describe the pre- and postconditions of a function and then replace
+The idea here is to describe the pre- and postconditions of a function, and then replace
 all calls to this function with a stub that asserts the preconditions and assumes the postconditions.
-This allows us to verify functions in a modular fashion and thus enables us to verify much larger
+This allows us to verify functions in a modular fashion, thus enabling us to verify much larger
 bodies of code piece by piece instead of translating everything at once into a @CBMC problem.
 For example, we can provide a contract for a division function:
 #sourcecode[```rust